Key Quote

 Technique 1 — EUPHEMISM & SINISTER UNDERSTATEMENT

-Browning's Duke employs devastating euphemism — 'I gave commands' is a chillingly understated way of ordering his wife's murder.
+Browning's Duke employs devastating euphemismeuphemism — A mild or vague expression substituted for one considered too harsh or direct — 'I gave commands' is a chillingly understated way of ordering his wife's murder.
 The vagueness is deliberate: the Duke is too aristocratic to sully his speech with crude details, and too powerful to need justification.
-The caesura (pause) created by the semicolon forces the reader to fill the silence with the implied horror.
+The caesuracaesura — pause created by the semicolon forces the reader to fill the silence with the implied horror.

-The phrase 'all smiles stopped together' is polysemic (carrying multiple meanings): it could mean her smiling ceased, or she stopped breathing altogether.
+The phrase 'all smiles stopped together' is polysemicpolysemic — Having multiple possible meanings: it could mean her smiling ceased, or she stopped breathing altogether.
 Browning leaves the method of death ambiguous — was she murdered, imprisoned, or sent to a convent?
-This indeterminacy is the point: the Duke's power is so absolute that the specifics are irrelevant.
+This indeterminacyindeterminacy — The quality of being deliberately vague or uncertain is the point: the Duke's power is so absolute that the specifics are irrelevant.
 What matters is that he 'gave commands' and was obeyed.

 Key Words